 Nope, I guess she dies.

 How can she die if shes ALREADY DEAD!!!!!!!!!!!!

 What are you implying? *dun dun dun*

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, robbietteWrite a Review